The Best Kind of Folk: My Friend, Allan Katz

 Q: You are one of the busiest people I know!
 What are you currently reading?

-Allan has been such a great friend and mentor to my husband Will, whose passion for collecting Folk Art has absolutely been shepherded by Allan’s enthusiasm and willingness to freely share knowledge!
+Allan has been such a great friend and mentor to my husband Will, whose passion for collecting Folk Art has absolutely been shepherded by the enthusiasm of Allan Katz and his willingness to freely share knowledge!
 And I have learned a great deal from Allan as well!!!
 Plus, I think he and Penny are about the most adorable people I know!!!
 Will and I are Blessed to be able to call them friends, and look forward to many more adventures with Penny and Al!